nodejscn/node-api-cn/n-api/object_lifetime_management.md

 In many cases, however, it is necessary that the handles remain valid for either a shorter or longer lifespan than that of the native method.
-The sections which follow describe the N-API functions that can be used to change the handle lifespan from the default.
+The sections which follow describe the Node-API functions that can be used to change the handle lifespan from the default.